Williams Lake Campus

 Self treatment, first aid, hospital — which one do I need?

-TRU's first aid attendants provide a variety of treatments such as bandaging of larger cuts, applying butterfly stitches to close larger wounds, and application of splints, slings and tensor bandages, to name a few.
+TRU's first aid attendants can provide a wide variety of treatments such as bandaging of larger cuts, applying butterfly stitches to close larger wounds, and application of splints, slings and tensor bandages, to name a few.
 It is preferable to have employees treated by first aid for these types of minor injuries rather than have these same treatments provided at the hospital.
 Attendants will refer you for medical follow up if required.